rabbitwerks/vuetube-proto/ROADMAP-PROTO.md

   * [ ] I want a button for the user to click, which will add the loaded video into the selected playlist.
     * [ ] Button should contain text "ADD".

+> Node.js Backend
+* [ ] I want to have a Backend built in Node.js
+  * [ ] This will keep API credentials secure and hidden.
+  * [ ] I want backend endpoints for each feature

 ### **As a User:**

 > Playlists